Posts

 Image

 By Francis Jeus Ibañez I am exploring a theory of democracy that is based on the Philippine context through its own madness.
 It is not the radical democracy as explained by Dr. Christopher Ryan Maboloc.
 Instead of Chantal Mouffe, I will use Jacques Derrida in what I consider as a radical approach to democratic theory.
 Derrida in his post modern approach rejects any foundation.
 This decentering means we move the fulcrum away from a central figure.
 In Philippine society and in Maboloc's case, former President Duterte.
 His critics are also wrong for insisting on strictly appropriating Mouffe.
 The Philippines has a different context.
-Maboloc's approach is a being questioned for misappropriating radical democracy.
+Maboloc's approach is being questioned for misappropriating radical democracy.
 But one has to admit that given the context, his approach can be considered as a radical theory of democracy.
 Dr. Ian Clark Parcon enjoins Jurgen Habermas to explain Mouffe's agonism and find a middle ground between dialogue and struggle.
-But I beg to differ from...
+But I beg to differ from b...